Head Gasket: Definition, Types, Uses, Material, Failure

 What is a Head Gasket?

-Head Gasket Definition and Functionality:
+Head Gasket Definition:

 Types of Head Gaskets